Nikkor AF-S 18-55mm f/3.5-5.6 G ED DX - Review / Test Report - Analysis

 Page 2 of 3

 The AF-S 18-55mm shows the quite typical distortion characteristic for a lens in

 this class.
-At 18mm there're very pronounced barrel distortions which ease
+At 18mm there is very pronounced barrel distortion which eases

 continuously towards the long end of the zoom range.
 At 55mm the lens is

 Move the mouse cursor over the focal length text marks below to observe the respective distortions

 The chart above has a real-world size of about 120x80cm.

 As mentioned the AF-S 18-55mm DX is a reduced image circle lens (APS-C) and typical for

 such lenses vignetting is somewhat more pronounced compared to classic full frame lenses.